 Next, take gateway courses, such as "History of the Present" or "Italian Renaissance," which are designed specifically for students in their first years in the College.

 Learn a language and travel abroad.
 Its so much easier to understand the past when you walk the streets of a city where evidence of historic events is around every corner.

 Peruse our undergraduate page for further details on our program.

-Apply: Stop by the History office (Social Science 225) in the beginning of your junior year and talk with our friendly associate director, who can help you with the simple process of declaring yourself as a history major or minor.
+Apply: Stop by the History office (Social Science 225) in the beginning of your junior year and talk with our friendly Academic Advisor, who can help you with the simple process of declaring yourself as a history major or minor.
 Make your decision no later than sixth week of winter quarter (majors) or no later than the end of spring quarter (minors).
 Welcome!